Larry Nassar's lawyer doubts he assaulted all those women

 "While people are criticizing the techniques he used, there is undeniably proof that those techniques would take a girl who came into his office unable to walk and fix her in a way that she was able to compete the next day.
 So, I see good in Larry Nassar."

 Her comments spread through the internet and beyond, igniting harsh criticism.
-Doctors and physical therapists accused her of misrepresenting standards of care and possibly deterring people in need of such treatment out of fear.

 In the aftermath of his lawyer's comments, Nassar sought to distance himself from them.

-Note: CORRECTION: This story has been updated to give the correct number of people who have given victim impact statements so far at Nassar's latest sentencing hearing.